guide to ride

-At Horton Motorcycles we are always happy to talk you through what you need to do to get your motorcycle licence.
-But here is some information that we think will be useful for you to read.
+At Horton Motorcycles we are always happy to talk you through what you need to do to get your Motorcycle Licence.
+Below, we have compiled some information that we think will be useful for you to read.

-To ride a motorcycle above a 125cc you must have done your CBT and have a full licence.
+To ride a Motorcycle above a 125cc you must have completed your CBT and have a Full Licence.
 Some of the rules vary depending on your age as to what size bikes you can ride.

-To ride a moped up to a 50cc you must be aged 16 or over and have competed a CBT and to have a 125cc moped or motorbike you must be 17 or over and have completed your CBT.
-There are some exceptions to this if you have a car driving licence.
+To ride a Moped up to a 50cc you must be aged 16 or over and have completed a CBT.
+In order to ride a 125cc Moped or Motorbike, you must be 17 or over and have also completed your CBT.
+There are some exceptions to this if you have a Car Driving Licence.

-If you’re learning ride you will need to ensure that the provisional licence you have is correct.
-If this is ok you will be able to take your test.
-You can use your own vehicle to take lessons and learn to ride but there are a few things that you will need.
+In order to begin Learning to Ride, you will need to ensure that the Provisional Licence you have is correct.
+You can use your own vehicle to take lessons and Learn to ride, but there are a few things that you will need.
 Please ensure that you take with you: